How to Write a Product Requirements Document (PRD) — With Examples

 Every product release needs a goal release date — even if it’s a rough estimate.

 Your timeline and estimated release date should give you flexibility to adapt to a change in priorities.
-But it should restrict scope creep by limiting how many features stakeholders can add without substantially altering your timeline or release date.
+But it can also help restrict scope creep by limiting how many features stakeholders can add without substantially altering your timeline or release date.

 5. Make Sure Stakeholders Review It

-When you create a PRD, it’s vital that key stakeholders review the document.
+When you create a PRD, it’s vital that all key stakeholders review the document.

 It’s a best practice to have a central solution where you can manage online.
 Then, you can ensure that everyone is looking at the most recent version of the document.
-And you can go back and track how things have changed.
+And you can go back and track exactly what has changed and who changed it.

 It’s also important that everyone involved in development of the product knows what’s on the PRD.
 It should be shared with everyone from developers to testers to managers.